myosotisgit/gitstrategy/README.md

 `git clone --mirror <url to git repo.git>`

-This will clone an existing git repo into a **bare** local repository that is identical to the upstream repo
+This will clone an existing git repo into a **bare** local repository that is identical to the upstream repo.
+--> On servers behind a firewall you need to use the https link to the repository!

 ## 2. Set the push location to your mirror.